Danh-Lan/blog/README.md

 For the frontend, see [Blog's frontend](https://github.com/Danh-Lan/blog-front).

-The project uses Spring with Maven, then wrap in Docker to deploy.
+The project uses Spring with Maven, then wrapped in Docker to deploy.

-# Motivation

-The main motivation for this projet is to learn some basics of Spring.

-For a blog post, I think a SSG or static website is good enough, so in the future I may re-purpose this project into something else more fitting.
+For a blog post, I think a SSG or static website would be the better choice than using Spring, so in the future I may re-purpose this project into something else more fitting.